The following information

 guided tour online or rent an audio walking tour.
 Tours are

-offered for the basilica (apx 1 hour), the cupola, Mosaic Studio,
+offered for the basilica (apx 1 hour), Mosaic Studio,

 and Necropolis (Scavi Tour).
 Vox Mundi